Skip to Content

 Photograph of Greg Melick in front of dark background

-Greg Melick, AO SC
+Greg Melick, AO KC

 Chief Commissioner Greg Melick chairs the Board of the Integrity Commission.
-Greg practices as barrister and mediator in several jurisdictions in both criminal and civil matters, and holds several concurrent positions, including as National President of the Returned and Services League (RSL) Australia, and part-time Deputy President of the Commonwealth Administrative Appeals Tribunal.
+Greg practises as barrister and mediator in several jurisdictions in both criminal and civil matters, and holds several concurrent positions, including as National President of the Returned and Services League (RSL) Australia, and part-time Deputy President of the Commonwealth Administrative Appeals Tribunal.

 He is a former Principal Crown Counsel, former statutory member of the National Crime Authority and the New South Wales Casino Control Authority, and is a Major General in the Australian Defence Force.